-Overview of Scrum Team Roles
+Introduction to Scrum Team Roles

 Scrum is a methodology related to agile management used to manage knowledge and work, especially for software development.
 It has wide applications in various fields and is now being explored by traditional project teams across the globe.
-It is made for moderately sized teams of three to maximum nine members, where work is broken into small chunks that can be completed within iterations called sprints.
-It does not take more than 30 days/a month to complete the entire work.
-The time taken to completely execute it is two weeks and if it exceeds it then, it is re-structured in meetings called daily scrums.
+It is made for moderately sized teams of three to a maximum of nine members, where work is broken into small chunks that can be completed within iterations called sprints.
+It does not take more than 30 days/a months to complete the entire work.
+The time taken to completely execute it is two weeks, and if it exceeds it then, it is re-structured in meetings called daily scrums.
 The framework that provides an image of how scrums are being implemented is called a Scrum framework.
 In this topic, we are going to discuss Scrum Team Roles.

 Advantages of Scrum Team

-- Self-Organization – Asking a scrum team to self-organize means that it self-organizes itself.
+- Self-Organization: Asking a scrum team to self-organize means that it self-organizes itself.
 As a matter of fact, self-organization can be brought to order in due course of time and not on an immediate basis and on top of everything it needs help.
 The scrum master needs to support and ask scrum team members to go a bit off the usual track and adapt different ideas and challenge the conventional notions.

-- Values – Courage, focus, commitment, respect, and openness are the five qualities defined by a scrum not because they need to be nice and perfect but for, they need to make an environment that is safe and trusted.
-Every member of a scrum team has to follow all the rules and it is the onus of the scrum master to remind them about it and encourage them to follow the set rules all the time.
+- Values: Courage, focus, commitment, respect, and openness are the five qualities defined by a scrum not because they need to be nice and perfect but for they need to make an environment that is safe and trusted.
+Every member of a scrum team has to follow all the rules, and it is the onus of the scrum master to remind them about it and encourage them to follow the set rules all the time.